liffiton/Gen-Ed/CONTAINER.md

 ## Run in Production with a Systemd Quadlet

 Quadlets are the recommended way to manage Podman containers with systemd.
-These instructions use a user-level service.
+These instructions create a rootless user-level service.

 > You'll also want a reverse proxy (Caddy, Traefik, etc.) handling HTTPS and forwarding to `127.0.0.1:8080`.
 If you do, set `FLASK_APP_BEHIND_PROXY=1` in `.env` so forwarded headers are respected.

 ### Create the Unit File

+We will create a systemd container service to launch and manage the application.
+For a few simple (optional) layers of security, we'll set it to mount container filesystems read-only, and we'll run the application inside the container with an unprivileged user.

 Create `~/.config/containers/systemd/codehelp.container`: